lulav/LRS_Documentation/docs_tutorials/soft_landing/soft_landing.md

 | e | stoping condition value | controller |
 | dt | time interval | controller |

-**All of the above are ROS 2 parameters that could easly change by the user as wish.**
+**All of the above are ROS 2 parameters that could easily change by the user as wish.**

-After completing the CITROS interagition setup we can cheack CITROS by running a test simulation.
+After completing the CITROS integration setup we can check CITROS by running a test simulation.

 First, set up the parameter of the simulation in the file   `default_param_setup.json` in `.CITROS/parameter_setups` folder.
 Don't forget to save the file!